breischl/wordle_solver/README.md

 # wordle_solver
 A set of scripts around solving the popular Wordle puzzle game.
-The best I've managed with this gets the correct answer 98.18% of the time.
+The best I've managed with this gets the correct answer over 97% of the time.

 This is mostly a learning exercise for me - it's my first non-trivial Python script.
 Please judge the code quality accordingly. :)